Fiddleheads Musical Theatre

 Fiddleheads Musical Theatre is a group of energetic, talented performers in the National Capital Region who sing, dance, act and fiddle!
-The young artists, ranging in age from 5 to 18, help to create full-length musical performances in collaboration with professional artists from the region.
-Established in 2011 under the artistic and musical direction of Trish Barclay, Fiddleheads Musical Theatre is now led under the artistic directorship of Kyle Burghout, supported by an active Board of Directors, talented and committed local musicians and performers, and an engaged community of volunteers.
-Fiddleheads continues to thrive and bring a love of music and theatre to a wide range of audiences across the region.
-We have maintained a strong membership base over the past 5 years, a testament to the commitment and engagement of everyone involved.
+The young artists, ranging in age from 5 to 18, produce full-length musical performances in collaboration with professional artists from the region.
+Fiddleheads Musical Theatre is currently led by Artistic Director James Stephens, a well-known local musician and musical producer.
+Supported by an active Board of Directors, talented and committed local musicians and performers, and an engaged community of volunteers, Fiddleheads Musical Theatre continues to thrive and bring a love of music and theatre to a wide range of audiences across the region.
+We have maintained a strong membership base since the group’s founding in 2011, a testament to the commitment and engagement of everyone involved.

-Fiddleheads Musical Theatre holds weekly sessions during our fall, winter, and spring terms when participants come together to practice and learn new music and build performance skills all leading up to a final performance at the end of each year.
-Throughout the year we also host a variety of workshops which has included step dancing and performance skills.
-The workshops have provided additional opportunities for these participants to build new skills, expand their interests and talents, and build their confidence as performers – valuable skills for life.
+Fiddleheads Musical Theatre members meet weekly throughout the fall, winter and spring, coming together to practice and learn new music, develop acting skills, and prepare for performances throughout the year.
+Each year, we also host a variety of workshops in fiddle, step dance, and stage presence, which provide additional opportunities for our budding artists to acquire new skills, expand their interests and talents, and build their confidence as performers – valuable skills for life.

-Fiddleheads Musical Theatre has successfully completed three full-scale musical theatrical performances over the past 5 years.
+Fiddleheads Musical Theatre has successfully produced four full-scale musical theatrical performances over the past 6 years...
 These include:

 - Fiddler’s History of Canada (2013)